Protecting Seabirds From Fishing Gear

 - Seabird photo gallery

-- National action plan for reducing seabird bycatch in longline fisheries: implementation in Atlantic tuna, swordfish, and shark longline fisheries
+- National Plan of Action for Reducing Seabird Bycatch in Longline Fisheries: implementation in Atlantic tuna, swordfish, and shark longline fisheries

-In the Pacific Islands, Hawaiʻi-based pelagic longline fishermen must comply with seabird bycatch mitigation measures.
+In the Pacific Islands, pelagic longline fishermen based out of Hawaʻi must comply with seabird bycatch mitigation measures.
 These measures have reduced incidental interactions with seabirds, primarily North Pacific albatrosses, by more than 90 percent.

-Learn more about reducing seabird bycatch in the Pacific Islands:
+Learn more about Seabird Interactions in the Pelagic Longline Fishery.

 The West Coast Region uses mitigation measures to reduce seabird interactions in our fisheries and prioritizes research efforts to better understand seabird populations off our coast.
 While seabird bycatch is less common than in other regions, West Coast groundfish and highly migratory species fisheries have occasional interactions with endangered seabirds.
 A mix of mandatory and voluntary seabird bycatch mitigation measures have been used successfully to reduce the potential for incidental interactions with North Pacific albatrosses in particular.
 These measures include streamer lines for hook-and-line vessels, setting of gear at night, dyeing pelagic longline bait blue, and on-going research into ways to reduce interactions with wires on trawl vessels.
 Both the Northwest and Southwest Fisheries Science Centers conduct research on seabirds as important components of marine ecosystems.
 This includes distribution and abundance surveys, assessing seabird diet and productivity, and seabird bycatch in West Coast groundfish fisheries.
 Additionally, the Pacific Fishery Management Council convened an Endangered Species Act workgroup which addresses seabird bycatch issues.